 At 80 Acres and a Book, sometimes I blather away about nothing.
 But I also talk about my HAREM & PIRATE GENRE CHRISTIAN FICTION BOOKS.
-I review Christian Fiction as well as nonfiction books such as cookbooks and craft-related books.
-I share my family’s remodeling ventures, recipes, decorating projects, and other adventures at our humble homestead, all through the eyes of faith in God.
+I review Christian fiction, secular fiction, cookbooks, and craft books on a book-by-book basis.
+I share remodeling ventures, recipes, decorating & craft projects from our humble homestead, all through the eyes of faith in God.
 I also write Stories of Love & Betrayal Sin & Redemption in the Christian Romance Suspense/Mystery genre and enjoy creating true-to-life characters.
 See my author’s blog at Arabian Gems.
 Link below.

 What first captured my interest as I began reading Siri Mitchell’s, A Heart Most Worthy?
 The characters!
 The stars of this book are by no means flat.
 Each character had their own unique way of being.
 They leap off the pages and straight into the heart.
 I love that!

 While I’m not a fan of first person fiction or of a large amount of interruptive ‘narration’, I stubbornly kept reading A Heart Most Worthy.
 I had to know how things turned out for each character.
 What we readers crave is an emotional experience.
 And Siri Mitchell grants this to the reader if by no other reason than her unique and wonderfully crafted characters.
 But wait!
 Siri’s historical detail is spot on.
 If you’re a bit of a stickler about the historical detail/setting in historical fiction, you needn’t fret about this book.
 Siri Mitchell’s grasp of historical detail sets a vivid backdrop for this story.